yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 It is often stated that Haskell is _lazy_.

 In fact, if you are a bit pedantic, you should state that [Haskell is _non-strict_](http://www.haskell.org/haskellwiki/Lazy_vs._non-strict).
-Lazyness is just a common implementation for non-strict languages.
+Laziness is just a common implementation for non-strict languages.

 Then what does not-strict means?
 From the Haskell wiki: